Zejun-Yang/AniPortrait/README.md

 - [x] Update the code to generate pose_temp.npy for head pose control.

+- [x] Update a new pose retarget strategy for vid2vid.
+Now we support substantial pose difference between ref_image and source video.

 - [ ] We will release audio2pose pre-trained weight for audio2video after futher optimization.
 You can choose head pose template in `./configs/inference/head_pose_temp` as substitution.

 ## Various Generated Videos